 There is a growing body of evidence which shows that social prescribing improves wellbeing for people, giving them more control over their lives.
 Additionally, evaluations of local social prescribing schemes have reported reduced pressure on NHS services, with reductions in GP consultations, A&E attendances and hospital bed stays for people who have received social prescribing support.
 In 2017, the University of Westminster published an Evidence Summary, which identified 28% fewer GP consultations and 24% fewer A&E attendances for people receiving social prescribing support.

 As part of a wider model of personalised care, NHS England is working with all social prescribing connector schemes to build the evidence base, encouraging all local areas to consistently measure impact.
 This includes impact on the person receiving support, impact on the health and care system and impact on community groups receiving referrals.

 Social prescribing has emerged as a vibrant social movement throughout England and other countries.
 We estimate that approximately 60% of clinical commissioning group areas in England have social prescribing schemes and this is growing.

-Social prescribing schemes are commissioned locally so they work differently in different places.
-However, in many areas there is integrated working that brings together multi-disciplinary (MDT) teams to provide care that responds to the various needs of the individual.
-Members of the MDT can all refer to the link worker, as can social workers, allied health professionals, local authorities, hospital discharge schemes, police and fire services, pharmacies, job centres, housing associations and other VCSE organisations.
-Self-referral is also possible.
+In existing social prescribing connector schemes, where there is integrated working, members of multi-disciplinary (MDT) teams can all refer to the link worker, as can social workers, allied health professionals, local authorities, hospital discharge schemes, police and fire services, pharmacies, job centres, housing associations and other VCSE organisations.

 There is a wide range of digital providers providing apps and creating platforms to support social prescribing referrals.
 It’s also important to remember that digital tools should complement personalised, and individual, approaches.
 For many people human support is key, and referral to an online directory alone is not going to work for many of the people we are aiming to support.